sverweij/dependency-cruiser/doc/cli.md

 #### err-html
 Generates an stand alone html report with:
 - a summary with files & dependencies cruised and the number of errors and warnings found
-- all violated rules, ordered by the number of violations
+- all rules, ordered by the number of violations (unviolated ones are hidden by default)
 - a list of all dependency and module violations, ordered by severity, rule name, from module, to module.

 ```shell